BlackCat1606/sch-Conquer/README.md

 #### Synchronisation

 The concurrency issue with this game would be to synchronise the moves made by both players together, and ensure that the game logic detects and deals with these actions appropriately.
 This is actually the motivation behind the Master-slave design for the server and client, so that these issues are resolved easily by ensuring that moves can only be made on the game sequentially.

 Whenever interactions are made by either player, `doMove(interaction)` in `DotsGame` on the server will be called with the corresponding interactions made.
+Benchmarking of `doMove()` reveals that this operation takes an average of `~1ms`,  and thus the impact of the synchronised method call is negligable when called over multiple threads.

 As this method can be called from either the main thread, when touches are made on the same device, or the listener thread which listens for messages from the client device, this method is synchronised to ensure that only one thread can modify the states of the board and other state variables at once.